J-Amores/P-Inventory_Management/codeStructure.md

   - Reusable components in the `(components)` directory
   - Page routes following Next.js file-based routing
   - Global styling and layout files

+This was created using this script:
+ - To package up your codebase for AI use, run `npx ai-digest` in your project directory